qcif-training/LinearRegressionR/_episodes/01-Data-Prep.md

 - "Introduction to RStudio"
 - "Loading the data"
 keypoints:
--
+- Make sure you set your working directory.
+- View a summary of your data to ensure your variables are of the right type.
 output: html_document
 ---

 <script type="text/javascript" id="MathJax-script" async
   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

 # Introduction to RStudio

-We will be using RStudio throughout this workshop and so the first prerequisite is installing [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/).
+We will be using RStudio throughout this workshop, and so the first prerequisite is installing [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/).
 Upon installing and opening RStudio, you will be greeted by three panels:

 * The interactive R console/Terminal (entire left)